 In other words good architecture is key to both image and identity.

 You can find out more about Ed’s work at www.futurecities.org.au

 Laneways in the City of Sydney

 Among the many shorter presentations I attended a couple stood out.
 I particularly enjoyed the exposition by Robyn Simon, the Business Precincts Manager of the City of Sydney, who talked about the city’s “Laneways” initiative.
 This is a programme to change the back lanes found behind many of the city’s buildings and streets which had become uncared for, dumping grounds for rubbish and locations for drug dealing.

 The trail-blazing initiative was to re-envisage these lanes as locations for new small scale and start-up food and beverage businesses new destinations composed of clusters of these new facilities.
-A total of 90 new F&B businesses have now been established in Sydney, many of them in the city’s celebrated “Villages” in or abutting the central business district, places such as Kings Cross, Surry Hills, the Rocks and Darlinghurst.
+A total of 90 new F&B businesses have now been established in Sydney, many of them in the city’s celebrated “Villages” in or abutting the central business district, places such as Kings Cross and a nearby potts point accommodation, Surry Hills, the Rocks and Darlinghurst.
 These will be the subject of a future blog post.

 Marrickville Council: Small Scale Initiatives for Long-Term Impact